-- Emissions associated with the extraction, production and transport of fuels consumed by REE - Emissions associated with the extraction, production and transport of fuel consumed in the generation of electricity, steam, heat or refrigeration used by REE
+- Emissions associated with the extraction, production and transport of fuels consumed by REE - Emissions associated with the extraction, production and transport of fuel consumed in the generation of electricity, steam, heat or refrigeration used by REE - Method of calculation

 - Fuels consumed by REE: To obtain associated emissions, fuel consumption is multiplied by an emission factor that results from combining the emission factors of DEFRA and the factors of Emission used by REE (MAPAMA). - Fuels consumed in the generation of electricity: only emissions associated with non-renewable energy consumption are considered.
-Emission factor: Well-totank (WTT) for Spain, DEFRA (upstream).
+Emission factor: Well-to-tank (WTT) for Spain, DEFRA (upstream).